project-serum/sol-wallet-adapter/README.md

 ## Wallet Providers

-`sol-wallet-adapter` opens wallet providers in a popup and communicates with it using [JSON-RPC](https://www.jsonrpc.org/specification) over [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
+Wallet providers are third-party webapps that provide an API to retrieve the user's accounts and sign transactions with it. `sol-wallet-adapter` opens wallet providers in a popup and communicates with it using [JSON-RPC](https://www.jsonrpc.org/specification) over [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

 See [`spl-token-wallet`](https://github.com/serum-foundation/spl-token-wallet/blob/master/src/pages/PopupPage.js) for an example wallet provider implementation.